the-vegetarian-vampire/Unlocking-Information-Security-I-II/ReadMe.md

 ---

 ## Vulnerabilities and Exploits
-`vulnerability` a flaw in a system's design, implementation or operation, that can be exploited to violate the system's security policy.
+`vulnerability` - a flaw in a system's design, implementation or operation, that can be exploited to violate the system's security policy.
- `exploit` leverages a vulnerability to violate a system's security policy, usually with malicious intent.
+ `exploit` - leverages a vulnerability to violate a system's security policy, usually with malicious intent.
 One of the most popular exploits is denial of service.
 `remote code execution` - an attacker gets to execute software, code, of her own, on the victim's machine.

-Design.
-Implimentation.
-Operation.
-Integration.
+`Design vuln.` - flaw in the way a system is designed; most commonly, an unconsidered usage (logical vulnerability).
+`Implimentation vuln` - flaw in the way a system system is implemented; a programming mistake (technical vulnerability).
+`Operation vuln.` -  flaw in the way the users interact with the system (social engineering) the psychological manipulation of people
+`Integration vuln.` - components are insecurely combined.

+`privilege Escalation` - elevating permission from a regular user to an “admin” or “root”.

+`side-channel attack` - attack based on byproducts of the system, ie time it takes the system to run or the sounds emitted by the CPU.

 Vault 7 - [wikileaks](https://en.wikipedia.org/wiki/Vault_7)